Gensler: Programs and initiatives

 In 1990, Gensler established Gensler University, the firm's chief platform for leadership development.
 Subsequently, the firm established the Diversity Scholarship, a juried program that recognizes emerging talent among African-American college students enrolled in an accredited architectural program, and the Gensler Brinkmann Scholarship Fund, which was established in 1999 as a memorial to Donald G. Brinkmann, a gifted interior designer and former partner at Gensler.
 In 2007, the firm established its gServe community impact program.
 Gensler's Community Impact program encourages offices to dedicate at least 80 percent of their Community Impact resources to one or more of four themes: Housing and Homelessness, Health and Wellness, the Environment, and the Next Generation.

 In 2015, Gensler signed the Paris Pledge for Action at the COP21 conference, pledging to reduce carbon emissions to limit climate change to less than 2 degrees Celsius.
 At the U.N.
 Climate Action Summit in 2019, Co-CEO Diane Hoskins announced the Gensler Cities Climate Challenge (GC3), which challenges the architecture and design industry to eliminate all greenhouse gases associated with the built environment.
 To further that pledge, Gensler is launching new green specifications that focus on reducing high-carbon materials.
-Gensler's “Impact Through Design” report, launched in 2016, explores strategies for architecture and design to play a greater role in global climate change strategy and mitigation, reinforcing this commitment to sustainability with the firm's subsequent “Impact by Design” reports in 2017, 2018, 2019, 2020, and 2021.
+Gensler's “Impact Through Design” report, launched in 2016, explores strategies for architecture and design to play a greater role in global climate change strategy and mitigation, reinforcing this commitment to sustainability with the firm's subsequent “Impact by Design” reports in 2017, 2018, 2019, 2020, 2021, and 2022.

+In 2023, Gensler announced the launch of the Gensler Product Sustainability (GPS) Standards.
+Starting in January 2024, the standards will be required for all Gensler projects in the U.S., Canada, and Europe.
+At COP28, Gensler partnered with the International Finance Corporation (IFC) to jointly expand low-carbon building certification and access to green finance.

 Recognition

-Gensler was awarded the Architecture Firm Award in 2000 by the American Institute of Architects.
+Gensler was awarded the Architecture Firm Award in 2000 by the American Institute of Architects (AIA).

 In 2009, Gensler became the first firm inducted into the Interior Design Hall of Fame.

 Gensler received the AIA Institute Honor Award for Architecture for the HyundaiCard Air Lounge in 2012 and the Jackson Hole Airport in 2014.

 For the third year in a row, Forbes included Gensler among “America’s Best Midsize Employers” in 2018.

 Gensler received the highest ranking on Interior Design magazine's “Top 100 Giants” list.

 Gensler was included among Glassdoor's Best Places to Work 2020.

 The National Center for Employee Ownership named Gensler the 21st largest employee-owned company in the U.S. on the NCEO 2020 Employee Ownership 100.

 The AIA Committee on the Environment named three Gensler projects winners of the COTE Top Ten Awards, recognizing the Ford Foundation Center for Social Justice, UPCycle, and Etsy headquarters for integrating design excellence and sustainable performance.

 Gensler received the #1 rank overall in Building Design's 2021 World Architecture 100 Rankings.